MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Discussion

 To avoid potentially harmful societal impact, computer vision research involving human-derived data should be conducted with care.
-Since \textit{MedShapeNet} is designed specifically for research at the junction of computer vision and medicine, proper ethics guidelines should be followed throughout methodology development and experimental design.
-For example, publicly sharing neuroimaging data bears high privacy risks and should be regulated, since they contain patients' facial profiles \cite{jwa2022spectrum,khalid2023privacy}.
-A study shows that participants who are anonymously involved in a clinical trial can be identified by matching the faces reconstructed from their head MRI scans with photographs on social media, with the help of a face recognition software \cite{schwarz2019identification}.
-Therefore, besides removing patients' meta information before releasing neuroimaging data, defacing is also commonly practiced \cite{giessler2021facial,theyers2021multisite}.
-Nevertheless, as demonstrated by the forensic facial reconstruction example described in Section \ref{facialreconstruction}, the facial profiles of the patients can still be reconstructed from skulls, when the entire facial structures are absent.
-Further removing the facial bones from skulls cannot completely resolve the issue either, as we have shown in our previous study that a machine learning model can reconstruct the original skulls even when the skulls are damaged (e.g., part of the bones on a skull are missing) \cite{li2022training}, as seen in Figure \ref{use_cases} (C) and Section \ref{skullreconstruction}.
-Facial profiles can still be restored by first repairing the damaged skull using a skull reconstruction model discussed in Section \ref{skullreconstruction} and then applying the facial reconstructor to the reconstructed skull, according to Figure \ref{use_cases} (C, A). \textit{MedShapeNet} facilitates the training of face/skull reconstruction models for anyone with a basic command of machine learning, but at the same time makes it more difficult to protect patients' privacy when it comes to sharing neuroimaging data.
+We designed MedShapeNet specifically for research, and the researchers shall follow ethical guidelines throughout methodology development and experimental design.
+For example, publicly sharing neuroimaging data bears high privacy risks and needs regulation, since they contain patients’ facial profiles \cite{khalid2023privacy}.
+For instance, Schwarz et al. recently identified participants in a clinical trial comparing their faces reconstructed from MRI with photographs on social media \cite{schwarz2019identification}.
+Therefore, besides removing patients’ meta informationfrom DICOM tags, defacing is also commonly practiced \cite{giessler2021facial}.
+However, we have shown that machine learning can reconstruct skulls even when they are damaged or parts of the bones are missing.
+Another double-edged use case of \textit{MedShapeNet} is training machine learning to detect substance (drug or alcohol) addiction or other diseases e.g., fetal alcohol syndrome (FAS), based on facial characteristics \cite{mclaughlin2010interactive}.
+Furthermore, since \textit{MedShapeNet} preserves the correspondence between the shapes and patients’ meta information, such as age, race, gender, medical history, etc., which facilitates the learning of some controversial mapping relationships.
+Potentially, the ethnic identity or medical history is predicted from a person’s skull or facial profiles \cite{suzuki2020examination}.
+It is therefore the responsibility of the researchers to weigh the social benefits against the potential negative societal impacts while developing models using \textit{MedShapeNet}.